TootiFruti/wall-util/README.md

 # What's next?
 My next goal will be to make one of those live wallpaper typa things which changes acc. to the time and weather.

-# UPDATE 27 FEB 2024
-Added new mode called "wallhaven"
-wallhaven: it'll be fetching wallpapers from https://wallhaven.cc You can provide additional informations, tags, resolutions or sorting way, and all can be left blank.